gim-am/rqa-validator/README.md

 - a standard name
 - a list of possible alternate names
 - a flag stating if the column should containe unique values, default False
+- a process value map where certain column values that are required for a validation process can be listed.

 ### Validation Rules
-Validation rules are split between sheet based validation rules and column based validation rules.
+Validation rules are split between different categories.
 Each of these are designed to be able to be run on any dataset by looking at either the dataset, the dataset schema or other config values.

 A structured list of validation errors is produced (errors, warnings) for each rule.

 These rules are currently based on the minimum standars checklist (1.2)

 #### Rules currently implemented
 **Column Rules**